35th annual SASTE meeting

-Location: University of West Georgia
+Location: University of North Georgia

 Each SASTE Conference is a supportive environment where colleagues are eager to learn about emerging research ideas in science teacher education as well as scholarship of teaching works in science education.
 Doctoral students frequently present at SASTE, and students in other graduate or undergraduate programs and collaborating mentor teachers are also encouraged to attend and present.
 This should not be considered an exhaustive list as the main goal is sharing ideas and passions.

 There are multiple Topics/Strands envisioned, including:

 1. The Role of Science in Today’s Society

 2. Collaborative practices that transform science teaching & learning

 3. Infusing digital technologies in science inquiry & pedagogy